linaGirl/leaky-bucket/README.md

 ### Flags

-You may start your app using the debug-leaky-bucket flag, this will enable logging of the module
+You may start your app using the debug-leaky-bucket flag, this will enable logging for the module

     node . --debug-leaky-bucket